 This is no pipe dream:

-1 Corinthians 2:16 “For who has known the mind of the Lord that he may instruct him?” . . .
+1 Corinthians 2:16 “For who has known the mind of the Lord, that he should instruct him?” . . .

 We feel like plunging into defeatism again.
 What chance has anyone with a three figure IQ to understand the infinite Mind?
 How can we, with eyes fogged by selfishness, prejudice, self-justification and impurity, see as God sees?
 There’s no possibility for those not spiritually connected to the Lord.
 Yet for us, the verse continues in the most thrilling, staggering manner: